-The Director and Senior Course Lecturer of CPHT is David Newton, Hypnotherapist and Psychotherapist.
-He is the senior practitioner of The Clifton Practice which he co-founded in 1995 and which has developed into a leading multi-discipline clinic.
+The Chairman and Founder of CPHT is David Newton, Hypnotherapist and Psychotherapist.
+Up until 2017 he was the senior practitioner of The Clifton Practice in Bristol, which he co-founded in 1995 and which has developed into a leading multi-discipline clinic.

 He founded CPHT in 2002.
 Originally the course was Bristol based.
-Since 2009 it has expanded to other areas and in 2019 the HPD course is being taught in 20 locations in the UK and abroad.
+Since 2009 it has expanded to other areas and today the HPD course is being taught in 29 locations in the UK and abroad.
 David Newton is certainly one of the most experienced hypnotherapists having the experience of well in excess of 36,000 clinical hours in his career.

 The CPHT course syllabus and philosophy remains based on his experience and expertise.